mobile

 When to take insurance in blackjack?

-• When the Dealer Shows an Ace
+• When the dealer shows an Ace

 Risks of taking insurance in blackjack